Subscribe to Newsletter

 We did not rely solely on statistics, though stats were the framework by which we started our ranking process.
-Our raw statistical formula helped us identify the best 150-200 players at each position, and since we were interested in ranking the top 100 players at each position (and the best 100 overall), we started there and whittled them down.
+Our raw statistical formula (which we call the Player Ratings System) helped us identify the best 150-200 players at each position, and since we were interested in ranking the top 100 players, we started there and whittled them down.

 Is an attempt by the sabermetric baseball community to summarize a players total contributions to their team in one statistic.
 WAR basically looks at a player and asks the question, If this player got injured and their team had to replace them with a minor leaguer or someone from their bench, how much value would the team be losing?

 We understand that there are many baseball fans who hate advanced statistical analysis.
 We don’t care.
-In order for our rankings to be taken seriously by serious baseball historians we needed to use a method that was credible.
+In order for our rankings to be taken seriously by baseball historians we needed to use a credible method.
 If you think WAR is ridiculous, that’s fine.
 Start your own website and make your own rankings.

 For a player’s prime years, we counted their WAR for their five best CONSECUTIVE seasons.
 We call this WAR5C.

-Jay Jaffe invented a stat called JAWS, which simply serves as the average of Career WAR and WAR7.
+Jay Jaffe invented a stat called JAWS, which simply serves as the average of Career WAR and WAR7, or 50/50 between the two.
 In our method, it comes out to about 55 percent for peak value and 45 for career value for most players.
 There are some players with very high peaks and lower Career WAR who see that balance shift a bit, but not as much as you think.
 The 2x multiplier for Career WAR gives a head start to players who were good for a long stretch of time.
 The 2x multiplier on the five best consecutive seasons rewards players who had a great career “prime.”

 *Prior to 1961 the season was 5 percent shorter.
 We need to give players from that era a bump to account for that, so their careers are measured fairly against those who came after them.